 Locking method: Key

-What secures it best: Frame to fixed object; add secondary wheel/component security
+What secures it best: Frame to fixed object, backed up by a second layer if possible

 Pros